memoio/meeda-docs/docs/FAQ/FAQ.md

 5.How to combine Ethereum Layer2 with Meeda?

-For details, please refer to the `Optimistic Rollup + Meeda` section for details.
+For details, please refer to the `Developers/How to connect L2 to Meeda` section for details.